 I had an experience as a young leader that has influenced the way that I think about democracy and power.
-I was co-leading a national student organisation with another two people and we were preparing for a national conference.
-We had decided that rather than organise a number of speakers and sessions, as you normally do; that we would lead a process of discernment with the participants to work out what mattered to them, in the moment, and have discussions on those topics.
+I was co-leading a national student organisation with another two people, and we were preparing for a national conference.
+We had decided that rather than organise several speakers and sessions, as you normally do; that we would lead a process of discernment with the participants to work out what mattered to them, in the moment, and have discussions on those topics.
 We would use the power and knowledge in the group to learn from each other.
 A bit like what would now be called an Open Space Technology event – my anecdote is from almost 30 years ago and it was another 20 years before I went to such an open space event.

-About 6 weeks before the conference was to happen I went on 2 weeks leave, and I returned to find that my colleagues had felt anxious about the proposed approach and had organised a traditional conference program.
-Whilst they still wanted to hand over the power to the participants at the conference they were anxious that we were creating a vacuum and that it wouldn’t work.
+About 6 weeks before the conference was to happen, I went on 2 weeks leave, and I returned to find that my colleagues had felt anxious about the proposed approach and had organised a traditional conference program.
+Whilst they still wanted to hand over the power to the participants at the conference, they were anxious that we were creating a vacuum and that it wouldn’t work.
 Whilst I was disappointed at the time, I can see that we didn’t have the tools, language or thinking to come up with a viable alternative.